GoogleCloudPlatform/gcr-cleaner/README.md

 - `keep` - If an integer is provided, it will always keep that minimum number of images.
 Note that it will not consider images inside the `grace` duration.

-- `tag_prefix` - Used for tag prefix limitation, requires `allow_tagged` must be true.
-  For example: use "dev" to limit cleaning only on the tags with prefix is "dev".
+- `tag_filter` - Used for tags regexp definition to define pattern to clean, requires `allow_tagged` must be true.
+For example: use `-tag-filter "^dev.+$"` to limit cleaning only on the tags with begining with is `dev`.
 The default is no filtering.

 ## Running locally